immutag/immutag/README.md

 You don't need to acquire any bitcoin or tokens or use the bitcoin network if you choose.
 You can keep all or some of the data offline or on a local network.
 If you choose to make use of bitcoin's network, you can cryptographically prove the authenticity and chronology of your creations.

-This is a working prototype glued together with bash scripts, but it's modular, functional in style, and tested.
+This is a working prototype glued together with bash scripts, but it's modular and refactorable.
 A pivot in the design of underlying protocol would have resulted in a laborous re-write in a compiled language.
 See 7db9a/immutag.

 ## Usage and examples